Bags of Spices

 Preheat oven to 450°F (conventional bake, no convection).
 Place the rack on the bottom or lower-middle position.

-Toss gnocchi with neutral oil, table salt, Kashmiri chili powder, and chaat masala until evenly coated.
+Toss gnocchi with neutral oil, table salt, Kashmiri chili powder, chaat masala, garam masala, and optional sugar until evenly coated.

 Spread on a bare aluminum sheet pan in a single layer (do not crowd).
 Roast 25–35 minutes, flipping once around 15–18 minutes, until deep golden, lightly blistered, and crisp on the edges.